 After the meeting:

-- Complete the summary report and send it to the APECS ExCom and director.
+1. Complete the summary report.
 If you have been working with any other APECS committees on the position, send the summary to them as well.
 Summaries should be submitted as soon as possible, but must be submitted within 3 weeks after the meeting.

 Some APECS positions are on committees that meet regularly online rather than at a single in-person meeting.
 For these representatives, the basics are mostly the same with a couple small differences.

-- Update reports (this form) should be submitted once every six months, unless the committee meets less than four times per year, in which case annual reports will suffice.
-Annual report should be sent no later than 1 August of any given year to ensure the information can be included in the APECS Annual Report.
+1. Update reports should be submitted once every six months (with reporting deadline being 1 March and 1 September), unless the committee meets less than four times per year, in which case annual reports will suffice.
+Annual report should be sent no later than 1 September of any given year to ensure the information can be included in the APECS Annual Report.